- What Is Family Mediation?

 - What documents are produced in mediation and what are they all for?

 - What does legal privilege mean?

 - Are there exceptions to confidentiality in mediation?

 What Is Family Mediation?

-We, at Able Mediation, are fully accredited Family Mediators, with over 10 years of family mediation experience.
-We also work as Professional Practice Consultants, supporting and supervising trainee mediators and other practices, and are experienced in dealing with all issues cases, including difficult parenting disputes, and high value financial cases.
+If you wish for Able Mediation to contact you or to book mediation sessions or a MIAM, please fill out either the Self-Referral Form or the Solicitor and Agency Referral Form, and we will get in touch with you shortly.
+We, at Able Mediation, are fully accredited Family Mediators with over 10 years of family mediation experience.
+We also work as Professional Practice Consultants, supporting and supervising trainee mediators and other practices, and we have experience in dealing with all issue cases, including difficult parenting disputes and high-value financial cases.
 You can find out more about us and who we are here.

 The Family Mediation Process

 - Improved outcomes for children: Research clearly shows that cooperative parenting and low conflict improve outcomes for children.
 Family mediation supports parents in developing good relationships after separation.